 I love guidance lessons and have a lot of fun spicing them up with healthy treats and bibliotherapy.
 I bring snacks like veggie chips or fruit chews in a container and then let students take a treat if they raise their hand to answer a question or follow a class rule.
 This really makes them enjoy my visits and keeps them super-engaged during the guidance lesson.

-I also try to always bring books with me related to the SEL or college/career topic that we are learning.
+I also try to always bring books related to the SEL or college/career topic we are learning.
 As an intro or closing, I read a few pages or a chapter of the book aloud.
 They love it!
 This quarter, I am alternating between reading them passages from Letters to a Bullied Girl and Vicious.
-Even though I have big kids up to age 15, I also read to them from picture books such as the fabulous Salt in his Shoes; in fact, I have an entire stress management guidance lesson created around this fabulous growth mindset themed book about Michael Jordan, as written by his mother.
+Even though I have big kids up to age 15, I also read to them from picture books such as the fabulous Salt in His Shoes; in fact, I have an entire stress-management guidance lesson created around this fabulous growth-mindset-themed book about Michael Jordan, written by his mother.